docarray/docarray/docs/user_guide/storing/first_steps.md

 In general, you could have multiple fields of type `NdArray` or `TorchTensor` or `TensorFlowTensor`, and you can choose which one to use for the search.

-The [find()][docarray.index.backends.hnswlib.HnswDocumentIndex.find] method returns a named tuple containing the closest matching documents and their associated similarity scores.
+The [find()][docarray.index.abstract.BaseDocIndex.find] method returns a named tuple containing the closest matching documents and their associated similarity scores.

 How these scores are calculated depends on the backend, and can usually be [configured](#customize-configurations).

 **Batched search:**

-You can also search for multiple Documents at once, in a batch, using the [find_batched()][docarray.index.backends.hnswlib.HnswDocumentIndex.find_batched] method.
+You can also search for multiple Documents at once, in a batch, using the [find_batched()][docarray.index.abstract.BaseDocIndex.find_batched] method.

 === "Search by Documents"